magictm/strapi-plugin-deep-populate/README.md

 ## 📜 License

-LGPL-2.1 License © 2024-PRESENT Marcin Stawowczyk (m7rlin)
+MIT License © 2024-PRESENT Marcin Stawowczyk (m7rlin)

 Thank you for using the MagicTM Deep Populate Strapi Plugin!
 Let me know if you have any other questions.